 If you still do not recognise the charge, please contact us via in-app or an email (list of cities and local emails) and send us the following information:

-- A bank statement where the charges are visible (a screenshot will not suffice; please ask your bank to provide a PDF statement)
+- A PDF bank statement where the charges are visible (a screenshot will not suffice; please ask your bank to provide a PDF statement)

 - First six and last four digits of the card that was charged